Flint Fraud Lawyer

 As a former prosecutor, attorney Maurice Davis knows how the prosecution will try to frame the evidence against you.
 They may even try to use illegal evidence, such as a confession obtained in violation of your rights, or the results of a search performed without a warrant.
 In such cases, your lawyer can ask the court to remove this evidence from the case.
 With crucial evidence suppressed from the case, it will be easier to defend your case at trial.
 It may even be possible to obtain the dismissal of your charges before the trial begins.

-Every criminal case is different, so you should speak to a Flint fraud attorney if you want to know what defense strategies might be available in your case.
+Every criminal case is different, so you should speak to a fraud attorney in Flint, Michigan if you want to know what defense strategies might be available in your case.
 At Davis Law Group, our goal is to maximize your chances of obtaining a good case outcome by forcefully advocating for your rights at every stage of the criminal justice process.
 To find out more, call us today at 810-644-5660 for a free and confidential case consultation.